WAOB-FM: History

-WAMO-FM Urban Contemporary

 On April 10, 1996, at 3 p.m., WXDX swapped frequencies with WAMO-FM, an urban contemporary radio station.
 That resulted in WAMO-FM moving from the 105.9 frequency.
 This came after Clear Channel Communications, the owner of WXDX, paid Sheridan Broadcasting (WAMO's owners), to swap frequencies, wanting better full-market coverage.
 Sheridan was also running into financial difficulties during this time, agreeing to the frequency swap to keep the station in the black.

 The swap resulted in WAMO-FM moving to the 106.7 frequency, with limited coverage in Pittsburgh's southern suburbs.
 To make up for the loss of coverage, WAMO-FM was also simulcast with WSSZ to cover part of the metropolitan area, beginning that same year.
 In 2004, WAMO-FM relocated its transmitter, resulting in better coverage.
 At the same time, WSSZ broke from the simulcast and shifted to Urban Adult Contemporary and became WJJJ-FM, "Majic 107.1."
 In 2004, the station changed its longtime on-air brand from Hot 106, WAMO to 106.7 WAMO, Pittsburgh's #1 for Hip Hop & R&B.